-LEAVE AVAILABILITY CALCULATION: The County has adopted a "rolling 12 month period" method of calculating available leave.
+LEAVE AVAILABILITY CALCULATION: The County has adopted a "rolling 12-month period" method of calculating available leave.
 In order to determine the amount of available leave, the calculation is made each time an employee commences leave.
-From that date, the preceding 12 month period is examined.
-Any leave used during that preceding 12 months is deducted from the 12 weeks annual leave provided by law under this policy.
+From that date, the preceding 12-month period is examined.
+Any leave used during that preceding 12 months is deducted from the total amount of leave available under this policy.
 An employee is entitled to take no more than the remaining balance of leave.